Susanna Raganelli

-Susanna "Susy" Raganelli is an Italian kart racing driver.
-She is known for being the 1966 Karting World Champion, and is the only female to have won a major four-wheel driving world championship.
+Susanna "Susy" Raganelli (born 21 February 1946) is an Italian former racing driver and kart racer.
+Raganelli won the Karting World Championship in 1966 with Tecno, and remains the only female to have won a four-wheel World Championship.

+Early and personal life

+Raganelli was born on 21 February 1946 in Rome, Italy.
+Her father, Cesare Raganelli, was a local Alfa Romeo car dealer.

+From the 1970s until his death in 2021, Raganelli was married to fellow racing driver Giancarlo Naddeo, who won the Italian Formula Three Championship in 1971.
+She encouraged Naddeo to retire from single-seater racing after an accident saw him suffer a broken leg and fractured skull.

+Career

 In 1965 she won the karting Italian 100cc Super championship, and in 1966 helped her countrymen win the European Nation's Championship.

+1966 CIK-FIA World Championship

+Raganelli won the 100 cc Karting World Championship in 1966 in a Tecno–Parilla, beating Leif Engström and Ronnie Peterson, and remains the only female to have won a four-wheel World Championship.

+Alfa Romeo

 She also raced for Alfa Romeo, driving the Alfa Romeo GTA.
 She was the "first Italian buyer" of the Alfa Romeo 33 Stradale, of which only 12 were produced.

-Raganelli is the daughter of Cesare Raganelli, an Alfa Romeo car dealer in Rome.
-She was married to fellow kart racer, and 1971 Italian Formula 3 champion, Giancarlo Naddeo.